Dermatitis

 Oatmeal Baths

 Scratching itchy skin can worsen inflammation.
 Soothe irritated skin by taking a bath with colloidal oatmeal.
-Oats contain material that helps to form an occlusive barrier on your skin, helping to reduce inflammation and dryness and lock in moisture.
-Find oatmeal bath products at the drug store, or make your own by grinding oatmeal into a fine powder and adding 2 cups to your bathwater.
+Oats contain material that helps form an occlusive barrier on the skin, reducing inflammation and dryness and locking in moisture.
+You can find oatmeal bath products at the drug store or make your own by grinding oatmeal into a fine powder and adding 2 cups to your bathwater.

 Aloe Vera Gel

 Aloe vera is an anti-inflammatory natural moisturizer with soothing properties for the skin.
-Aloe vera gel is 80% water and contains healthy nutrients, vitamins, and minerals that benefit the skin.
+It is 80% water and contains healthy nutrients, vitamins, and minerals that benefit the skin.
 It is gentle on the skin and supports healing.
-Use pure aloe vera gel (without added fragrances or chemicals) on the affected areas.
+Apply pure aloe vera gel (without added fragrances or chemicals) to the affected areas.